 Disaster Assistance vs. Flood Insurance

 Disaster assistance is not the equivalent of flood insurance and does not provide the same type of protection.
 Instead, FEMA disaster assistance is intended to provide supplemental cash for emergency expenses, such as medical bills, temporary shelter, and other living expenses after a major flood.
-While it may be enough cover an emergency home repair, the cost of fully restoring your home after a flood is your responsibility.
+While it may be enough to cover an emergency home repair, the cost of fully restoring your home after a flood is your responsibility.
 Furthermore, FEMA grants are only available if both the Governor and the President declare your region an official disaster area.

 If you do not purchase flood insurance for your property, you can either use your own savings for the cleanup and construction costs, or you can take a low-interest loan from the Small Business Administration.
 Either way, you’ll be using your own money to cover the damages when you could have purchased NFIP flood coverage to pay the bill instead.